-One of the elite group of models who were directly responsible for the term ‘supermodel’ being coined, and its only black member, Naomi Campbell’s career spans 27 years and is set to continue, due to her enduring editorial and campaign work and her television show The Face, in which she both stars and acts as an executive producer.
+One of the elite group of models who were directly responsible for the term ‘supermodel’ being coined, and its only black member, Naomi Campbell’s ongoing career spans decades thanks to her enduring editorial and campaign work.
+She is also credited as a trailblazer for black models.

-Campbell studied at Italia Conti Academy stage school and appeared in music videos for Bob Marley and Culture Club before signing with Synchro modeling agency at age 15.
+Born in the South London area of Brixton, Campbell studied at Italia Conti Academy stage school and appeared in music videos for Bob Marley and Culture Club before signing with Synchro modelling agency at age 15.
 Her career quickly took off.
 Just before her 16th birthday, Campbell fortuitously appeared on the cover of British Elle, following another model dropping out at the last minute.

-In August of 1988, she became the first black model to appear on the cover of French Vogue, allegedly after her friend and mentor Yves Saint Laurent threatened to withdraw his advertising from the magazine if it continued to refuse to place black models on its cover.
+As the first black model to feature on the cover of British Vogue, in August of 1988, she also became the first black model to appear on the cover of French Vogue, allegedly after her friend and mentor Yves Saint Laurent threatened to withdraw his advertising from the magazine if it continued to refuse to place black models on its cover.
 The following year she appeared on the cover of American Vogue, which marked the first time a black model had graced the front of the September issue, traditionally the year's biggest and most important issue.

 In 1999, she signed her first cosmetics contract with Cosmopolitan Cosmetics, a division of Wella, through which she launched several fragrances.
 In November of that year, she posed with 12 other top models for the "Modern Muses" cover of the millennium issue of American Vogue, shot by Annie Leibovitz.
 The following month she appeared on the cover of Playboy.
 In October 2001, she appeared with rapper Sean ‘P Diddy’ Combs on the cover of British Vogue.